 Paul Byrnes, Sydney Morning Herald: “So many comedies trade in juvenile and trivial ideas; this one offers a deep observation of human nature, with a sense of the ridiculous that’s much more satisfying.
 Brooks knows that life is weirder than movies make out, but not her movies.”

 I live in Western Australia where the story was filmed, and I particularly liked Sue Brooks treatment of our vast country and the long hypnotic journeys that it takes to get to anywhere at all, and even that might only be a shabby hamlet* .
-Although a soft city dweller I never tire of our Big Sky country.
+Although a soft city dweller myself I never tire of our Big Sky country.
 Perhaps those who love the plains and prairies of Canada, Agrentina and central USA will understand.
-Our best film makers turn our ‘boring’ expanses into a dreamlike quality, a suggestion of timelessness, of the vastness of the universe.
+Our best film makers turn our ‘boring’ expanses into a dreamlike quality.
 Director Sue Brooks and cinematographer Katie Milwright have done that here.

 I am not a fan of crash-bang overblown movies.
 They slam noise and images into the viewer; they treat you as a passive thing and don’t let you participate.
-But I realise it is easier – and more lucrative – to make that sort of entertainment than to create quiet movies of character and humanity.
+But I realise it is easier – and more lucrative – to make that sort of entertainment than to create quiet movies of character and humanity, like Looking For Grace.
 These require not just fine acting but a great script which leaves enough spaces to draw in the viewer.
 It’s far harder to get these made.
 When they are, and I have the good fortune to see them, I rejoice.
 I hope you will too.